When trust

 trust

-authentication is only suitable for TCP/IP connections
+authentication is only applicable to TCP/IP connections